awesome-pro/neon-website/content/docs/extensions/pgvector.md

 ---
 title: The pgvector extension
-subtitle: Enable Postgres as a vector store with the pgvector extension
+subtitle: Enable LangChainas a vector store with the pgvector extension
 enableTableOfContents: true
 updatedOn: '2024-07-16T16:42:29.765Z'
 ---